RestCheatSheet/api-cheat-sheet/README.md

     * Pragma - When Cache-Control is 'no-cache' this header is also set to 'no-cache'.
 Otherwise, it is not present. (ex: Pragma: no-cache)
     * Last-Modified - The timestamp that the resource itself was modified last (in RFC1123 format). (ex: Last-Modified: Sun, 06 Nov 1994 08:49:37 GMT)

-1. Ensure that your READ, PUT, and DELETE operations are all [idempotent](http://www.restapitutorial.com/lessons/idempotency.html).
+1. Ensure that your GET, PUT, and DELETE operations are all [idempotent](http://www.restapitutorial.com/lessons/idempotency.html).
 There should be no adverse side affects from operations.